tecoholic/docs-oxd-3.0.1/sources/framework/net/index.md

-# oxd-net-demo
+# oxd .Net

-oxd-net-demo is demo application which communication protocol of oxD server.
-This can be used to access the OpenID connect & UMA Authorization end points of the Gluu Server via the oxD.
-This library provides the function calls required by a website to access user information from a OpenID Connect Provider by the OxD.
+The following documentation demonstrates how to use oxd to send users from a .Net app to an OpenID Connect Provider (OP) for login.
+You can send users to any standard OP for login, including Google.
+In these docs we use the free open source Gluu Server as the OP.

 !!!
 Note
     You can also refer to the [oxd csharp library](https://gluu.org/docs/oxd/libraries/csharp/) for more details on c# classes.